-Cozen O’Connor’s appellate team includes more than 50 attorneys around the country with deep post-trial experience.
-They have collectively handled hundreds of appellate matters, served in prestigious judicial clerkships, authored law review articles, served on law review editorial boards, and participated in numerous court-related committees.
-This level of professional and academic activity means that our attorneys are particularly well informed about current trends in the appellate field and are able to offer clients prescient strategic advice.
+Cozen O’Connor’s appellate team includes more than 50 attorneys around the country with significant appellate experience.
+They have collectively handled hundreds of appellate matters, authored important amicus briefs on behalf of industry groups and other interested parties, served in prestigious judicial clerkships, authored law review articles, served on law review editorial boards, and participated in numerous court-related committees.
+This level of professional and academic activity keeps our attorneys on the cutting edge of trends in the appellate courts, which, in turn, allows us to offer our clients superb service and prescient strategic advice.

 Advise trial counsel prior to and during trial to ensure the proper identification and preservation of appellate issues

 Draft compelling amicus curiae briefs that are never mere rehashes of the parties’ arguments